Effective dose (radiation)

 Effective dose is a dose quantity in the International Commission on Radiological Protection (ICRP) system of radiological protection.

-It is the tissue-weighted sum of the equivalent doses in all specified tissues and organs of the human body and represents the stochastic health risk to the whole body, which is the probability of cancer induction and genetic effects, of low levels of ionizing radiation.
+It is the tissue-weighted sum of the equivalent doses in all specified tissues and organs of the human body.
+It represents the stochastic health risk to the whole body, which is the probability of cancer induction and genetic effects, of low levels of ionizing radiation.
 It takes into account the type of radiation and the nature of each organ or tissue being irradiated, and enables summation of organ doses due to varying levels and types of radiation, both internal and external, to produce an overall calculated effective dose.

-The SI unit for effective dose is the sievert (Sv) which represents a 5.5% chance of developing cancer.
+The SI unit for effective dose is the sievert (Sv) which corresponds to a 5.5% chance of developing cancer.
 The effective dose is not intended as a measure of deterministic health effects, which is the severity of acute tissue damage that is certain to happen, that is measured by the quantity absorbed dose.

 The concept of effective dose was developed by Wolfgang Jacobi and published in 1975, and was so convincing that the ICRP incorporated it into their 1977 general recommendations (publication 26) as "effective dose equivalent".
 The name "effective dose" replaced the name "effective dose equivalent" in 1991.
 Since 1977 it has been the central quantity for dose limitation in the ICRP international system of radiological protection.